hoellwerth/NMEA-2000-influxdb/Software/README.md

 ## Introduction

 This scipt will read all the data in the NMEA-2000 (N2k) BUS and will send it to an InfluxDB database.
 As this thing will be mainly operated in a marine environment, it will save data on an SD-Card as the boat will not always be connected to the internet and then write it to the database when it is connected.

+## Usage

+To use this script, you will need to have a running InfluxDB instance.
+You can use the docker-compose combination of InfluxDB, Grafana and Telegraf from [here](https://github.com/nicolargo/docker-influxdb-grafana).
+You will also need to have a running N2k BUS.
+If you want to know which Hardware in particular, you can check out the [Hardware](../Hardware/README.md) section.